hlbuhtig/little-developing-OCR/readme.txt

 unet_main : main program of this part. dataloader_ICDAR2003 : rewrite dataloader
 list_tool : read .xml files of the dataset and process them

+update 2020/11/30

+Fix the 'dirr' in src/unet/dataloader_ICDAR2003.py.
+Now unet_main.py is able to read data in correct path.

+Add SquarePad() in src/unet/dataloader_ICDAR2003.py.
+Now the shapes of pictures will not be changed when resizeing.

+Add some comments and delete uesless codes for testing in src/unet.